Once-Upon/context/README.md

 # context

+> Context for Ethereum L1 and L2 transactions.

 By default, EVM based transactions are inscrutable and are lacking details about the context and intent of the transaction.
 Once Upon proposes standardizing a context layer on top of the protocol level data to help network operators, developers, and end users better understand what is happening onchain.

-The npm package can be found [here](https://www.npmjs.com/package/@once-upon/evm-context).

 ## Quick start